How to Register as a Self Employed or Freelancer with HMRC

 A self-employed individual can register for self assessment and Class 2 National Insurance (NI) immediately after opening a business.
 To register, a sole trader needs a Unique Taxpayer Reference (UTR), a 10-digit number.
 The UTR can be found on prior tax returns or other HMRC documents, such as notices to file returns or payment reminders.
 If the UTR is lost, a sole trader will automatically be sent a UTR when he/she register for self assessment or at the time of setting up a limited company.
 This 10-digit number, at times, can have a letter “K” at the end.
 It may be called a tax reference.
 A sole trader can also call the self assessment helpline and ask for the UTR.

 Register as Self Employed for National Insurance and Tax

 The major advantage of working as a sole trader or a self employed individual is the ease of operating and managing the business.
-Once an individual starts operating as a sole trader or through a business partnership, he / she becomes accountable for paying the income tax and National Insurance (NI) on their own or through a small business accounting and taxation consultant like DNS Accountants.
-The business can register with HMRC anytime upto 5 October, from the second tax year of the business.
+Once an individual starts operating as a sole trader or through a business partnership, he/she becomes accountable for paying the income tax and National Insurance (NI) on their own or through a small business accounting and taxation consultant like DNS Accountants.
+The business can register with HMRC anytime up to 5 October, from the second tax year of the business.
 A tax year is from 6 April to 5 April.
 For example, if an individual starts a new business as a self employed or a sole trader in March 2018, the individual must register until 5 October.
-However, if the first self employment work is undertaken in May 2018, an individual need to register as a sole trader with HMRC until 5 October 2019.
+However, if the first self employment work is undertaken in May 2018, an individual needs to register as a sole trader with HMRC until 5 October 2019.